A Nationally Accredited Health Department Since 2017

 Adverse Childhood Experiences (ACEs) which are potentially traumatic events that occur in childhood (0-17 years).

-TRAUMA caused by ACEs may contribute to future violent behavior and increase a person’s risk of becoming a victim of violence.
-Our community can address ACES (Trauma), build resiliency, and prevent violence by creating and sustaining safe, stable, nurturing relationships and environments for all children and families.
+TRAUMA caused by ACEs may contribute to future violent behavior and increases a person’s risk of becoming a victim of violence.
+Our community can address ACEs (Trauma), build resiliency, and prevent violence by creating and sustaining safe, stable, nurturing relationships and environments for all children and families.

 Together We Can...